 If you have an airline loyalty card through a major airline like United or Delta, you probably also have additional flight protection and a longer period to cancel your flight risk-free if you book through your preferred airline.
 Before you decide to buy, check your credit card’s travel benefits — most of these benefits have no international stipulations, so purchasing extra insurance may be redundant.
 For an example, check out the benefits for United passengers who hold the Chase United Explorer card:

-If you’re interested in travel insurance just for your flight, you may be surprised at just how many rights you have in the event that your flight is excessively delayed or canceled.
+If you’re interested in travel insurance just for your flight, you may be surprised at just how many rights you have in the event of flight cancellation or flight delay.
 If your flight is canceled, you are entitled to the next available open seat on the next flight to your destination, typically with no insurance required.
 If your flight is excessively delayed, your airline will usually work with you to provide you with compensation for your flight.
 If you only want insurance for your flight, it’s most likely not worth the investment.

 Booked a trip recently but aren’t sure if you’ll actually be able to commit?
-Most airlines allow you up to 48 hours to cancel your flight and get a full refund for the price of your ticket.
-If you see travel insurance as a “cancelation policy,” you might be unpleasantly surprised, as most travel insurance plans have strict circumstances under which they’ll provide reimbursement.
+Most airlines allow flight cancellations up to 48 hours and get a full refund for the price of your ticket.
+If you see travel insurance as a “cancelation policy,” you might be unpleasantly surprised, as most travel insurance policies have strict circumstances under which they’ll provide reimbursement.
 It’s much safer (and less expensive) to book a hotel that offers a free cancellation policy and to double-check your dates before you fly.

 Give your insurance provider a call before you purchase a travel insurance policy to see exactly what’s covered and what isn’t when you’re on vacation.
 Then carefully compare the risks with the cost of insurance to determine if you really need that insurance policy.